securaops/documentation/system-design-v2.md

 ## 7. Appendix: Key Design Decisions

-1. **Multi-Tenancy**: The schema-per-tenant model was adopted to provide a balance between data isolation and operational complexity, following guidance from the AWS SaaS Lens[^4][^5].
+1. **Multi-Tenancy**: The schema-per-tenant model was adopted to provide a balance between data isolation and operational complexity, following guidance from the AWS SaaS Lens.
 2. **UI Components**: Angular Material 3 components were selected for their accessibility features and enterprise-grade look and feel.
 Headless UI components are used as a fallback for custom widget development.
 3. **Communication Protocols**: Kafka was chosen for its capabilities in ensuring loose coupling and providing a comprehensive audit trail. gRPC is reserved for specific low-latency read paths to optimize performance.
-4. **Future Enhancements**: There is a plan to adopt the Signals API with zoneless change detection once the technology becomes stable, with the goal of completely removing Zone.js.
+4. **Future Enhancements**: A plan is in place to adopt the Signals API with zoneless change detection once the technology becomes stable, with the intention of replacing Zone.js.